CERSGIS/Google-Earth-Engine-Training/training/exercises/module2_exercise.md

 #### Write a script to achieve the following ;

-3. Filter/ Query Bono Region
+2. Filter/ Query Bono Region
-4. Create an Image Collection for Landsat 7 for 2020 covering the Bono Region as the  area of interest
+3. Create an Image Collection for Landsat 7 for 2020 covering the Bono Region as the  area of interest
-5. Clip the Image Collection with the filtered  Regional Boundary(Bono)
+4. Clip the Image Collection with the filtered  Regional Boundary(Bono)
-6. Export the Clipped Image to GeoTIFF
+5. Export the Clipped Image to GeoTIFF

+###   :pushpin: Submit Exercise 2 <br>

+ Please submit your exercises [here](https://github.com/ernest19/SNV/issues/new?assignees=&labels=&template=submit-module-2-exercises.md&title=Module+2+exercises2+%5Breplace+with+your+name%5D)